fsuri/Basil_SOSP21_artifact/README.md

 All experiments work using an experiment profile with 18 servers (36 total machines), but if you cannot get access to enough machines, it suffices to use 9 server machines for Tapir (remove the trailing 9 server names from the profile, i.e. `['us-east-1-0', 'us-east-1-1', 'us-east-1-2', 'eu-west-1-0', 'eu-west-1-1', 'eu-west-1-2', 'ap-northeast-1-0', 'ap-northeast-1-1', 'ap-northeast-1-2']`); or 12 server machines when running TxHotstuff and TxBFTSmart (remove the trailing 6 server names from the profile, i.e. `['us-east-1-0', 'us-east-1-1', 'us-east-1-2', 'eu-west-1-0', 'eu-west-1-1', 'eu-west-1-2', 'ap-northeast-1-0', 'ap-northeast-1-1', 'ap-northeast-1-2', 'us-west-1-0', 'us-west-1-1', 'us-west-1-2']`).

 ### Using a control machine (skip if using local machine)
-When using a control machine (and not your local machine) to start experiments, you will need to source setvars.sh and export the LD path for java (see section "Install Dependencies") before building.
-You will need to do this everytime you start a new control machine because those will not be persisted across images.
+When using a control machine (and not your local machine) to start experiments, you will need to source setvars.sh and may need to export the LD_LIBRARY_PATH for the Java dependencies (see section "Install Dependencies") before building.
+You will need to do this everytime you start a new control machine because those may not be persisted across images.

 Connect to your control machine via ssh: `ssh <cloudlab-user>@control.<experiment-name>.<project-name>.utah.cloudlab.us.`  You may need to add `-pg0` to your project name. (i.e. if your project is called "sosp108", it may need to be "sosp108-pg0" in order to connect.
 Find out by Trial and Error.).